-The Salvage Value refers to the residual value of an asset at the end of its useful life assumption, after accounting for total depreciation.
+The Salvage Value is the residual value of a fixed asset at the end of its useful life assumption, after accounting for total depreciation.

 In order words, the salvage value is the remaining value of a fixed asset at the end of its useful life.

 Under accrual accounting, the cost of purchasing PP&E like machinery and equipment – i.e. capital expenditures (Capex) – is expensed on the income statement and spread out across the useful life assumption.

 The useful life assumption estimates the number of years an asset is expected to remain productive and generate revenue.

 The carrying value of the asset is then reduced by depreciation each year during the useful life assumption.